 8. Sunrise or Sunset on Haleakala, Maui

 Watching the sun rise above the clouds at Haleakala is a memory you’ll carry forever.
-Reservations are required for sunrise, and with good reason, it’s breathtaking.
 Don’t want a 3 am wake-up call?
 Sunset is just as spectacular and far less crowded.

-A quick Maui aside: if you’re visiting after the Lahaina wildfires, know that recovery is ongoing.
+Parts of it are open.
+But please know that recovery is ongoing.
 Respect closures and local guidelines, but don’t skip the island.
 Maui is still open, welcoming, and full of beauty.

 7. Paddle or kayak the Wailua River on Kauai